tytydraco/yessleep/out/I_was_paid_to_test_a_game_I_think_they_were_really_testing_me.md

 Suddenly Zane got a call.
 His brow furrowed as he put his ear the phone.

 "EVERYONE WE GOTTA PACK IT UP!"
-He yelled more loudly and more strictly then we had ever heard.
+He yelled more ferociously then we had ever heard.
 "NOW!"

 Everyone eventually snapped out of it and made their way out of the building confused.

-Zane said we were done for the day and everyone stared at him confused.
+Zane said we were done for the day and everyone stared at him bewildered.
 After insisting, they all got into their cars and drove off.
 I faked walking off and hid behind some bushes across the street.

 I watched as Zane and Co loaded everything into black trucks.
 If I wasn't scared out of my wits I would have said it was impressive.
 They peeled off in less then five minutes.

 I sat there on the side walk coping with everything that had just happened.

-Suddenly several vehicles skidded into the parking lot.
-Men in balaclavas armed with assault rifles rushed the building.
-They didn't look like any agency I had ever seen but they were gone almost as soon as they had got there.
+From out of nowhere several vehicles skidded into the parking lot.
+Black clade figures in balaclavas armed with assault rifles rushed the building.
+They didn't look like any agency I had ever seen but they were gone almost as soon as they had arrived.

 Zane was gone.

 ***

-Everyone was pretty shocked when the realized the devs had disappeared.
-They complained on discord for weeks about how it was the best game they had ever played and they couldn't wait for the release date.
+Everyone was pretty shocked when they realized the devs had disappeared.
+They complained on discord for weeks about how it was the best game they had ever played and that they couldn't wait for the release date.

-Some wondered if the company had gone bankrupt but all of us got our checks deposited.
+Some wondered if the company had gone bankrupt, but we all had our checks deposited.

 I still haven't spent a dollar of it.

-Most of the time I just stare out the window thinking about what I had done.
+Most of the time I just stare out the window thinking about what I've done.
 Did any of them realize what we did?
 We were all cold blooded killers now... they weren't the least bit aware...

 Or were they?
 Their laughs haunting me, remembering as they tormented '*NPC*s', hysterical as they danced on the bodies, and worse...
 I can barely bring myself to remember.
 They must have known... they must have...

-I tried to sleep but I couldn't, every night all I could see was the face of the man in the African village crying out the name of his son....
+I've tried to sleep but I can't, every night all I can see is the face of the man in the African village crying out the name of his son....

 *'Abimbola, Abimbola...'*

-I don't play games any more.
+I don't play games anymore.